Sibbons/PickFood4Me-OLD-VERSION-Archived/README.md

 PickFood4Me is a web application that helps users decide where to eat food through current location or city input.

 # Motivation
 My friends and I cannot ever decide where to eat food.
-This app will save us a lot of time in the future.
+Arguing about where to eat takes a lot of time and sometimes doesnt even result in a place being picked.
+This app was made so that everyone could agree on a specific spot to eat at.

 # APIs Used
 [Yelp](https://www.yelp.com/developers/documentation/v3)